Songs About Love and Loss

 When Love Stinks Like a Rose

-Sometimes we feel love most keenly by its absense.
+Sometimes we feel love most keenly by its absence.

 Pain, separation and breakups seem to feed the musical muse in ways no other emotions can.
 Without heartbreak, the music world would be one-dimensional indeed --- and way too bubble-gummy for most people's taste.
 I mean really, how many "silly love songs" can one listen to without gagging?